Hypomyces hyalinus

 Hypomyces hyalinus is a species of parasitic fungi that attacks fungi of the genus Amanita.

+Taxonomy

 The earliest recording of this parasite was in 1822 in Salem, North Carolina, but microscopic descriptions of H. hyalinus do not appear in the literature until 1886.

+Description

 Host

 Hypomyces hyalinus is a host-specific pathogen which exclusively attacks species of the genus Amanita, which is famous for containing some of the most toxic mushrooms in the world.

 Hypomyces hyalinus specifically attaches to the basidiocarp on the sporocarp (fruiting body) of the fungus.

 Effects

 The parasitic effects of H. hyalinus thoroughly disfigures its host and in the absence of a nearby healthy specimen it can be impossible to determine the identity of the host in the field.

 Infection often covers the host mushroom preventing the expansion of the pileus (cap) and causing the pileus to deform and fuse to the stipe (stalk).
 As a consequence of this, the gills of the mushroom are also destroyed and the fruiting body dies without dispersing spores.